Skip to main content

 Gaaitzen de Vries, Hagen Kruse, Emmanuel Mensah, Yabo Vidogbena and Kei-Mu Yi

-Abstract: We study the evolution of manufacturing value added shares in 11 sub-Saharan African (SSA) countries through the lens of an open economy model of structural change.
+Abstract: We study the evolution of manufacturing value-added shares in 11 sub-Saharan African (SSA) countries through the lens of an open economy model of structural change.
 Our analysis leverages recent developments in input-output tables in SSA countries.
-Our model allows for income effects via non-homothetic preferences, substitution and relative price effects, as well as comparative advantage and specialization effects.
-We calibrate our model to include each SSA country with nine other major economies for each year between 2000 and 2018.
-We also do a similar set of calibrations for 11 developing Asian (DA) countries.
+Our model allows for income effects, substitution and relative price effects, and comparative advantage and specialization effects.
+We calibrate our model to include each SSA country with nine major economies for each year between 2000 and 2018.
+We do similar calibrations for 11 developing Asian (DA) countries.
 Our main results are that domestic and foreign sectoral TFP are important drivers of structural change.
-Trade integration over time plays only a small role.
+Trade integration over time plays a small role.
 However, trade is important as a transmission mechanism of foreign productivity trends.
-Finally, the drivers and mechanisms of industrialization are broadly similar in low-income SSA and DA countries.
+While the drivers and mechanisms of industrialization are broadly similar in SSA and DA countries, one difference is the larger mining sector in SSA countries, which generates Dutch disease-type effects.